Five benefits of grand unified $SU(5)$ brane world scenario: Introduction

 In this paper, we construct a five-dimensional $SU(5)$ brane-world model based on domain-wall solutions with a Higgs sector and Yukawa couplings.
-In contrast to the previous model \cite{Arai:2017lfv}, the present framework employs a single scalar field $T$ only which is responsible not only for the three tasks 1) - 3) explained above but also for 4) the localization of both gauge fields which was taken care of by the $S$ field in \cite{Arai:2017lfv}, making the construction more economical.
+In contrast to the previous model \cite{Arai:2017lfv}, the present framework employs only the $T$ sector, consisting of the adjoint scalar field $\hat T$ and the singlet scalar field $T^0$, without introducing the additional scalar field $S$.
+The $T$ sector is responsible not only for the three tasks 1) - 3) explained above but also for 4) the localization of gauge fields which was achieved by the $S$ field in \cite{Arai:2017lfv}, making the construction more economical.
 Furthermore, we will show that the $T$ field can also contribute to 5) localization of the SM Higgs field on the walls avoiding the doublet-triplet splitting problem.
 Theories with extra dimensions provide an attractive framework to solve the doublet-triplet splitting problem \cite{Kawamura:2000ev, Kakizaki:2001en, Hebecker:2001wq, Maru:2001ch, Haba:2003jt, Haba:2002if, deAnda:2023spb}.
 Within the higher-dimensional context, we propose two distinct realizations of the Higgs sector that successfully resolve the splitting problem.
 We further derive the four-dimensional effective theory and show that the SM Yukawa couplings can be reproduced from the five-dimensional Yukawa interactions through renormalization group evolution of the SM.

 An additional advantage of the present setup concerns the fermion mass structure.
 In minimal four-dimensional $SU(5)$ GUTs, the unified Yukawa structure generically predicts the relation $Y_d = Y_e^{T}$ at the unification scale, where $Y_d$ and $Y_e$ denote the Yukawa matrices for down-type quarks and charged leptons, respectively.
 This relation leads to phenomenologically unrealistic fermion mass relations.
 In our framework this problem is avoided without extending the Higgs sector (for instance by introducing additional Higgs representations such as a $\mathbf{45}$ as in the Georgi-Jarlskog mechanism \cite{Georgi:1979df}) or invoking higher-dimensional operators that modify the Yukawa structure \cite{Ellis:1979fg}.
 Although the underlying five-dimensional Yukawa couplings respect $SU(5)$ unification, the effective four-dimensional Yukawa matrices arise from overlap integrals of localized fermion zero modes in the extra dimension.
 These generation-dependent overlaps naturally relax the usual $SU(5)$ mass relations, allowing a realistic pattern of fermion masses and mixings.